Welcome to Kirkley Hall Zoological Gardens.

 Australia Enclosure – come and see our Ozzy animals - Emus and wallabies.

-Aquatics Centre – due for completion in early 2014.
-We will have a new amphibian and aquatic centre holding over 100 species of fish and amphibians to spot and learn about.
+Aquatics Centre – We will have a new amphibian and aquatic centre holding over 100 species of fish and amphibians to spot and learn about.